Djnimak/Task1_JavaSE/README.md

 3. Lambda and Streams API
 4. Java 8 Date and Time

-Each Lecture (Project) contains file names Outputs.txt where I copied all console outputs
+Each Lecture (Project) contains file named Outputs.txt where I copied all console outputs